Research & Instructional Services

 - Subject-specific in-class research instruction at the request of faculty;

-- Advanced research training for new law journal members;
+- Advanced research training for new law journal members and summer interns;

 - Training for faculty research assistants; and

 Training in Westlaw and Lexis, the two major legal databases, is available throughout the school year to faculty and students.
 Representatives from Westlaw and Lexis teach beginner, intermediate, and advanced classes.

 Faculty members can obtain individual or group instruction from the Westlaw and Lexis representatives as well as the reference librarians.
 For more information about Westlaw and Lexis training please contact Chris Byrne (757-221-1736), email [[cdbyrn]].